GT-RAIL/isolation_cyoa/README.md

 ALTER DATABASE cyoa OWNER TO banerjs;
 ```

-In subsequent connections, you can then use `docker exec -it postgres psql -U banerjs -d cyoa` to connect directly to the database.
+In subsequent connections, you can then use `./docker/run_postgres.sh` to connect directly to the database.

 Then run the docker container.
 To run in interactive mode: `./docker/run_docker_interactive.sh`.